-- Make Ahead Instructions: Pancakes freeze well, up to 2 months.
-Reheat in the oven or toaster.
+- Freezing Instructions: Pancakes freeze well up to 2 months.
+Reheat in the microwave or toaster.

-- Yogurt: I use plain 0% Greek yogurt.
-Regular yogurt, any milk fat, and your choice of flavor will work.
+- Yogurt: We use plain 0% Greek yogurt.
+Regular yogurt, any milk fat, and your choice of flavor works.

 Keywords: whole wheat banana pancakes, banana pancakes